atusy/vimconf-2025-small/index.md

 ### Navigate and highlight matching keywords

 - Insight
-    - Query-based approach allows Lua code focus on "how" in language-agnostic way.
+    - **Query defines what** to match in language-specific way, and let **Lua code handle how** in language-agnostic way
-    - Plugin-specific query files is a good pattern to avoid conflicts among multiple plugins
+    - **Plugin-specific query files** is a good pattern to avoid conflicts among multiple plugins

 ---